BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/json.md

 ---

-# Viewing JSON in NodeJS Console
+# Viewing JSON in your NodeJS Console

 * JSON *is* JavaScript
-* so if you _copy_ a JSON blob and _paste_ it into the Node REPL
-* it will look like this:
+* so if you _copy_ a JSON blob and _paste_ it into the Node REPL it will look like this:

 ```
 $ node